kschuler/guide/guidelines/documentation.md

 Collections of experiments can be identified by the first name in the experiment title, and sub-collections can be identified by the experiment id number (EXPID).
 You can see how nicely this naming convention works by viewing my [lab notebook](http://kathrynschuler.com/labnotebook).

 ##### `subject-tracking`
+- contains a single `.csv` with the `EXPID-collection-descriptive-title` appended with `-track.csv`
+    - e.g. `0160-empiricalyang-9noun-hfrule-child`
 ##### `stimuli`
 ##### `raw-data`
 ##### `processed-data`